How to test Selling Partner API endpoints

 2. Search the code for an x-amzn-api-sandbox object that contains a static array of request and response examples for static sandbox calls to the API operation in which they appear.

-3. Set the request parameters with the same values that the Orders API Swagger Model defines.
+3. Set the request parameters with the same values that the Orders API Swagger model defines.

 2148

-Order API v0 Swagger Model
+Orders API v0 Swagger model

 1. Make a GET Call to /orders/v0/orders.